SegiH/WTFIndexer-Android/README.md

 You can find a precompiled apk in the release section.

-Please contact me if you have any questons, run into any problems or would like to suggest new features.
+Please contact me if you have any questions, run into any problems or would like to suggest new features.